 Recognizing the Signs of Dyslexia

-Signs of dyslexia can start showing up early yet are often not concerning until your child starts school.
-Most children are ready to learn reading by kindergarten or first grade; however, children with dyslexia frequently can’t grasp letters and sounds as easily as their peers.
+Signs of dyslexia can start showing up early, yet are often not concerning until your child starts school.
+Most children are ready to learn to read by kindergarten or first grade; however, children with dyslexia frequently can’t grasp letters and sounds as easily as their peers.

 Differences in severity can mean that some with dyslexia move forward even as complications mount.
-Whether it’s your child falling behind, or an adult who has run out of ways to hide problems with writing, we’re specialists with answers.
-It’s never too early – or too late.
-Even in high school, college or adulthood, people can gain lost ground.
+It’s never too early – or too late, even in middle school, high school, college, or adulthood, people can gain lost ground.
+We’re specialists with answers.

 Co-Occurring Learning Challenges